bxparks/AceTime/README.md

 (`acetime_t` typedef'ed to `int32_t`) that represents the number of seconds since a fixed point in the past called the "Epoch".
 In AceTime, that Epoch is defined to be 2000-01-01 00:00:00 UTC (unlike Unix where the Epoch is 1970-01-01 00:00:00 UTC).
-This `epochSeconds` parameter can be fed into the Date, Time and TimeZone classes described above to convert it into human-readable formats.
-(It is worth noting that the `epochSeconds` field does not need to come from the `Clock` classes.)
+This `epochSeconds` parameter can be given into the Date, Time and TimeZone classes described above to convert it into human-readable formats.
+(It might be worth noting that the `epochSeconds` field does not need to come from the `Clock` classes.)

 The purpose of the `SystemClock` subclass is to ensure that the `epochSeconds` integer increments by one every second.
 And to allow fast access to this